fghaas/add_depth/markdown/projection.md

 that your left eye can't peek over at the right-eye image, and the right eye can't catch a glimpse of the left-eye image.

+And here are a couple of others that follow very much the same principle, except that they are designed for larger images: here's one for viewing larger prints, and here's one for viewing stereo images on a large computer screen.

-So this is a very simple and effective device that's been in use for stereoscopic viewing for a staggering nearly very-nearly-200 years!
+So these are all very simple and effective devices that have been in use for stereoscopic viewing for a staggering nearly very-nearly-200 years!
+(It was invented by a chap named Charles Wheatstone in 1832;
-(It was invented by a chap named Charles Wheatstone in 1832; this device is a very modern interpretation using ABS plastic and whatnot, but it's still the same principle.
-Even a modern set of VR goggles is the same principle, except you've got a screen right in front of your eyes.)
+this device is a very modern interpretation using ABS plastic and whatnot, but it's still the same principle.
+Even a modern set of virtual reality goggles is the same principle, except you've got a screen right in front of each of your eyes.)

 But this kind of a device also has a flaw: it's not faring so greatly on the social aspect of art.
 Sure, you can pass the stereoscope around